 Woodstock High School is a public high school in Woodstock.
 The principal of Woodstock High School is Mr. Corey Tafoya.
-965 students attend Woodstock High School and identify primarily as White, non-Hispanic; Multiracial; and Hispanic.
-2% of the Woodstock High School students have "limited English proficiency."
+965 children attend Woodstock High School and identify mostly as White, non-Hispanic; Multiracial; and Hispanic.
+2% of the Woodstock High School students are "limited in English proficiency."
 26% of the 965 students here are classified as "economically disadvantaged", and 38% get reduced lunch prices.
-The student to teacher ratio at Woodstock High School is 17:1.
+The ratio of students to teachers at Woodstock High School is 17:1.
 Allendale-Stepping Stone West is one of the nearest high schools.

 |Native American or Native Alaskan||0.1%||0%|

 |Students eligible for free or reduced-price lunch program||38%||43%|